Check if a room counts as an extra bedroom for Housing Benefit

 They might not need to share if they get a disability benefit and can’t share a room.
 There are different rules for adults and children - check who doesn’t have to share if they’re disabled.

 Layla lives with her partner and 4 children.
-None of them are disabled.
+None of them is disabled.

 Layla and her partner share 1 room.